Can Vision Language Models Learn Intuitive Physics from Interaction?: Results

 We find that the binary stability of a tower is already trivially decodable in the base model, and it does not change in any substantial way through either fine-tuning method (see Fig.~\ref{fig:decoding_grpo} in the Appendix).
 This is likely because there exists an obvious pixel level shortcut where tower stability can be determined from a small set of pixels along the horizontal center line in the image.
 However, while this information is decodable from everywhere throughout the model, the base model performs the binary stability task at much lower accuracies than achieved by the linear probes.

 The same is true for the offset of the top block.
 Again, already in the base model, the x-offset is highly decodable and differences between the base, GRPO, and SFT models are small.
 This analysis suggests that while the models have the competence to solve either task, this does not translate to good performance, hinting at shortcut learning.
 This invites the question of what information the models use when solving these tasks.
 To better understand this, we look at what they attend to in an image.
-We compare the attention maps of post-trained models to those of the base model to see if they learned to focus on specific blocks or positions in the image.
-However, these attention maps are noisy and do not reliably show any differences in model attention as a result of either post-training method.
-Some examples are shown in Appendix \ref{app:attns}.
+We compare the attention maps of post-trained models to those of the base model to see if they learned to focus on specific parts of the image.
+However, the attention maps are noisy and do not reliably show differences in model attention as a result of either post-training method (see Appendix Section \ref{app:attns}).